Our Lady of Fatima Parish Primary School

 ‘The mission, and privilege, of the Catholic school is to build a community, where authentic relationships based on love provide the means and the support for all students to flourish and grow into the fullness of life.
 (Archbishop Denis Hart, Melbourne Archdiocese of Catholic Schools)

+At the heart of our school is our commitment to each student’s wellbeing.
+We understand that the wellbeing of each individual is intrinsically linked to their personal and academic success.
 We are committed to providing the tools and environment to enable each member of our community to flourish.
 To do this, we draw on research and the science of positive psychology as a framework.This begins with the healthy and happy relationships our staff have with each other.
-We consider the following:

 -